nicholaswmin/fsm/README.md

 Transition hooks can cancel the transition by explicitly returning `false`.

 - A cancelled transition does not change the *state*.
-- The `state hook` method is not called.
+- The subsequent `state hook` method is not called.

-> example: the following turnstile only works with `50c` coins:
+> example: a turnstile which only works with `50c` coins:

 ```js
 const turnstile = fsm({